Choose a type of provider

 Where else can you go with a concern about quality?

-Concerns about being discharged too early from the hospital: If you’re a Medicare patient and you feel a hospital is asking you to go home before you or your family think you're ready, you have the right to ask for an appeal from HSAG.
-HSAG will quickly review your case and decide whether Medicare should continue to pay for your hospital stay or not.
+Concerns about being discharged too early from the hospital: If you're a Medicare patient and you feel a hospital is asking you to go home before you or your family think you're ready, you can ask for an appeal from Livanta.
+They will quickly review your case and decide whether Medicare should continue to pay for your hospital stay or not.

 Medi-Cal: You can also call the Medi-Cal Fraud and Abuse Hotline if you have a concern about the quality of care in a hospital—for example, if a patient is abused or neglected by a staff member or they provide substandard care that results in a bedsore.

-Your health insurance plan or HMO: Hospitals are usually affiliated with a health insurance plan or HMO.
-Call your health plan, explain the problem to them and ask whether you can file a complaint about the care provided in a hospital affiliated with their health plan.
-A list of phone numbers and websites of health plans in California is available at the Department of Managed Care website:
+Your health insurance plan or HMO: Hospitals usually work with a health insurance plan or HMO.
+Call your health plan’s customer service number, explain the problem and ask whether you can file a complaint about the care provided in a hospital affiliated with the health plan.
+A list of phone numbers and websites of health plans in California is available at the Department of Managed Care website: http://www.dmhc.ca.gov/dmhc_consumer/pc/pc_contact.aspx

 or you can call the Department of Managed Care's Help Center: